esp8266/Arduino/doc/esp8266wifi/soft-access-point-class.rst

 Meaning of all parameters is as follows:

 - ``ssid`` - character string containing network SSID (max.
-63 characters)
+31 characters)
 - ``password`` - optional character string with a password.
 For WPA2-PSK network it should be at least 8 character long.
-If not specified, the access point will be open for anybody to connect.
+If not specified, the access point will be open for anybody to connect, (max.
+63 characters).
 - ``channel`` - optional parameter to set Wi-Fi channel, from 1 to 13.
 Default channel = 1.
 - ``hidden`` - optional parameter, if set to ``true`` will hide SSID.
 - ``max_connection`` - optional parameter to set max simultaneous connected stations, `from 0 to 8 <https://bbs.espressif.com/viewtopic.php?f=46&t=481&p=1832&hilit=max_connection#p1832>`__.
 Defaults to 4.
 Once the max number has been reached, any other station that wants to connect will be forced to wait until an already connected station disconnects.